Penrith’s accessible attractions

 Museum Of Fire

-- Single level access to all public areas of the Museum
+- single level access to all public areas of the Museum

 Find out more about the Museum’s commitment to accessibility.

-- Companion Cards accepted and a free game of bowling to an accompanying carer.
+- companion cards accepted and a free game of bowling to an accompanying carer.

 Find out more about Zone Bowling’s commitment to accessibility.

-- All bathrooms are wheelchair accessible
+- all bathrooms are wheelchair accessible, and

-- All axe-throwing cages are wheelchair accessible
+- all axe-throwing cages are wheelchair accessible

 Penrith Regional Gallery

-- Interactive tours using a range of interpretive strategies for visitors with special needs, including sensory tours for visitors with an intellectual disability and audio description for visitors with a vision impairment
+- interactive tours using a range of interpretive strategies for visitors with special needs, including sensory tours for visitors with an intellectual disability and audio description for visitors with a vision impairment

 There’s some great outdoor playgrounds in Penrith which provide unique environments for children of all ages and all abilities to play side by side.

-Thornton Estate (Lord Sheffield Circuit, Penrith) has a great intergeneration playground with two distinct play areas catering for different needs; the larger area is designed to help young children with their physical, social, cognitive and imaginative skills and the smaller area has equipment that will help older people with exercise and social interaction.
+Thornton Oval (Lord Sheffield Circuit, Penrith) has a great playground with two distinct play areas catering for different needs; the larger area is designed to help young children with their physical, social, cognitive and imaginative skills and the smaller area has equipment that will help older people with exercise and social interaction.